dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

   - need to have an appreciation of the why and the tradition behind these things
     - if for nothing else, you have to understand it to change it.
+- note that I might be showing my own inexperience here

 ## Table of Contents